-2.5 Denouement: sentences 106 to 115.
+8.2.5 Denouement

-- ► Tension was reduced with the performance of the "hidit" ritual.
-It is a mending-of-relations rite through an unsolicited proxy. - ► The refusal of the major participant prepared the audience for undesirable things in the future. - ► It reverts back to the menial activities. - ► Ends with a summary statement (S#113 to 115).
+Denouement is the portion of the story tension starts to cool off and where solution to the conflict are sought, as illustrated in sentences S.106 to S.115.
+Tension was reduced when the "hidit" ritual was performed.
+Hidit ritual is a mending-of-relations rite that is normally performed by the parties involved.
+This was not the case in the story; it was done through an unsolicited proxy.
+The refusal of the losing party prepared the audience for some twist and turns in the story forth coming.
+It reverts back to the menial activities.
+Ends with a summary statement (S.113 to S.115).